ibizaman/selfhostblocks/docs/blocks.md

 access through a subdomain.
 Each block is designed to be usable on its own and to fit nicely with others.

-Not all blocks are documented yet.
-You can find all available blocks [in the repository](@REPO@/modules/blocks).
+All blocks are implemented under the blocks folder [in the repository](@REPO@/modules/blocks).

+All services in SHB document how to setup the various blocks provided here.
+For custom services or those not provided by SHB, the [Expose a service Recipe](recipes-exposeService.html) explains how to use the blocks here.

 ## Authentication {#blocks-category-authentication}